- Instructions for Authors

 A submission to the journal implies that materials described in the manuscript, including all relevant raw data, will be freely available to any researcher wishing to use them for non-commercial purposes, without breaching participant confidentiality.

-The journal strongly encourages that all datasets on which the conclusions of the paper rely should be available to readers.
+This journal strongly encourages that all datasets on which the conclusions of the paper rely are available to readers.
 We encourage authors to ensure that their datasets are either deposited in publicly available repositories (where available and appropriate) or presented in the main manuscript or additional supporting files whenever possible.
 Please see Springer Nature’s information on recommended repositories.

 General repositories - for all types of research data - such as figshare and Dryad may be used where appropriate.